Musicboard-Berlin > Funding > Residencies > Ris-Orangis/Paris

 4 Residency Details

 Le Plan is a renowned French live venue for rock, pop, and hip-hop in Ris-Orangis, near Paris.
 Aside from two concert halls, Le Plan offers rehearsal and studio spaces as well as residencies for musicians.
 During the residency in Ris-Orangis, the Musicboard residents can work in the studios and in the two different venues of Le Plan, according to availabilities.
 They will be professionally mentored by sound engineers and lighting technicians.
 The premises are extensively equipped technically and are thus well-suited for working on live sets, preparing an album or a tour, and for pre-production.
 Further equipment can be made available by Le Plan upon request.
-The residency in Ris-Orangis usually concludes with a live performance by the Musicboard resident at Le Plan.

 5 Contributions